jacques-lauzeral/odp/docs/ODP-Import-File-Format.md

 ### Constraints
 - No `parentExternalId` field (changes don't support REFINES relationships)
 - Milestone keys are automatically generated during import (not specified in file)
-- `eventType` is a single value per milestone
+- `eventTypes` is an array per milestone
 - Impact references are derived from satisfied/superseded requirements

 ### Example